SirJonthe/wide/README.md

 * **Horizontal operations**: `wide` does not support horizontal operations without first converting a wide type into serial types.
 Horizontal operations are operations that operate on elements within the same wide type, e.g. `A[0] = A[1]+A[2]`, where `A` is a wide type.
 Note also that horizontal operations may degrade performance significantly as most architectures need to switch instruction set from wide mode to serial mode to make such operations.
 Some architectures, however, support horizontal operations in wide mode such as summing, getting the maximum or minimum value, or shuffling elements between indices.
 There is no explicit support for such architectures and operations.

+* **Changes to data topology**: Generally it is difficult to implement code where data topology changes as a result of conditions based off of wide types; As an example, it is difficult to implement arrays that grow or shrink in number of elements based off of wide comparisons since both code paths almost always run.

 ## Examples
 ### Assigning values to wide types:
 ```